Paying off your mortgage early is a sensible thing to consider.

 You can usually do this on the same direct debit as your mortgage, or by paying off a lump sum.
-If you are paying off a large amount, particularly if you're on a fixed rate, there will probably be a limit you can overpay (typically 10% of the loan amount), after which there will be an Early Repayment Charge.
+If you are paying off a large amount, particularly if you're on a fixed rate, there will probably be a limit to how much you can overpay (typically 10% of the loan amount), after which there will be an Early Repayment Charge.

 Another option is the offset mortgage.
 This works by having a savings account linked to your mortgage.
 Monies held in the savings account are taken off – or offset against – the mortgage balance, so you're only charged interest on the mortgage balance minus your savings balance.
 This, in turn, saves you mortgage interest.

 Usually you can choose whether to have this saving reflected in lower mortgage payments, or a shorter term.
 If you wanted you could then overpay and save even more money!